Pau-Anton/Metaverse-for-mental-illness/README.md

-# Metaverse for mental illness
+# Digital Metaverse for mental illness
-TFG Digital metaverse for mental illnes

-This repository contains all files related to the TFG project of a metaverse for mental illness.
+This repository contains all files related to the application created in the TFG project: digital metaverse for mental illness.

 ## Setup files
 The setup branch contains the installator files to run the application.